-Documents relating to pupils on the SEN register will be stored in red I.E.P files in a locked filing cabinet in the school office.
+Documents relating to pupils on the SEN register will be stored in red I.E.P files in a locked cabinet in the school office.
 SEN records will be passed on to a child's next setting when he or she leaves Templemoor.
-The school has a Confidentiality policy which applies to all written pupil records.
+The school has a Data Protection Policy and a Retention and Disposal Schedule which applies to all written pupil records.